Murder of Sara Anne Wood: Murder convictions

 Lent was tried separately for both homicides.
 In June 1996, he pleaded guilty to Bernardo's abduction and murder; on October 16, he received a sentence of life in prison without the possibility of parole.
-At his formal sentencing for Bernardo's murder, he informed his attorney that he also wished to plead guilty to Sara's murder; however, reportedly upon seeing Sara's parents in the courtroom at this hearing, he refused to provide any further details pertaining to her actual whereabouts.
+At his formal sentencing for Bernardo's murder, he informed his attorney that he also wished to plead guilty to Wood's murder; however, reportedly upon seeing Wood's parents in the courtroom at this hearing, he refused to provide any further details pertaining to her actual whereabouts.

-Nine days after pleading guilty to Bernardo's murder, on October 25, 1996, Lent pleaded guilty to Sara's abduction, rape and murder.
-Although Sara's family were not present in the courtroom on this occasion, he again refused to provide any additional information regarding the child's whereabouts.
+Nine days after pleading guilty to Bernardo's murder, on October 25, 1996, Lent pleaded guilty to Wood's abduction, rape and murder.
+Although Wood's family were not present in the courtroom on this occasion, he again refused to provide any additional information regarding the child's whereabouts.

-Though Lent later recanted his confession to Sara's abduction and murder, he was convicted of her second-degree murder and formally sentenced to a concurrent term of 25 years to life in prison by Judge Patrick Kirk on April 11, 1997.
-His sentencing was delayed by two months at the request of Sara's parents in the hope he might be persuaded to finally reveal the location of their daughter's body.
+Though Lent later recanted his confession to Wood's abduction and murder, he was convicted of her second-degree murder and formally sentenced to a concurrent term of 25 years to life in prison by Judge Patrick Kirk on April 11, 1997.
+His sentencing was delayed by two months at the request of Wood's parents in the hope he might be persuaded to finally reveal the location of their daughter's body.

-In the months immediately prior to his sentencing, Lent refused a plea bargain offer from Herkimer County District Attorney Michael Daley whereby he would not serve his life sentence inside a state prison if he revealed the location of Sara's body; he also refused final, personal pleas from Sara's parents and brother to reveal her whereabouts throughout the sentencing phase of his trial.
-These final pleas from Sara's family included recitations of Bible verses urging him to repent for his past deeds.
+In the months immediately prior to his sentencing, Lent refused a plea bargain offer from Herkimer County District Attorney Michael Daley whereby he would not serve his life sentence inside a state prison if he revealed the location of Wood's body.
+He also refused final, personal pleas from the Wood family to reveal her whereabouts throughout the sentencing phase of his trial.
+These final pleas from the family included recitations of Bible verses urging him to repent for his past deeds.

 You may think you have power over us because you know where Sara's body is;... we know where Sara's soul is, so therefore you have no power over us.

 — Dusty Wood, imploring Lent to reveal the location of Sara's body prior to his sentencing for her abduction and murder.
 April 1997.

 A final request from Judge Kirk to Lent to reveal the location of her body immediately prior to his imposing sentence was also ignored, prompting the judge to remark he would have had no hesitation in imposing the death penalty upon Lent had he the legal option to do so in this case.

 Imprisonment

 Lent is currently incarcerated in Pittsfield, Massachusetts.
-Investigators have not discounted future visits with him to discuss where Sara is actually buried, although Michael Daley has stated he believes Lent has taunted Sara's family and investigators alike by refusing to reveal her burial location, stating in 2013: "I believe that [he] has misled us intentionally in a number of different areas, but he has given us all the information we need to find the location; he just hasn't given us the final piece – and he is challenging us to find that ourselves."
+Investigators have not discounted future visits with him to discuss where Wood is actually buried, although Michael Daley has stated he believes Lent has taunted Wood's family and investigators alike by refusing to reveal her burial location, stating in 2013: "I believe that [he] has misled us intentionally in a number of different areas, but he has given us all the information we need to find the location; he just hasn't given us the final piece – and he is challenging us to find that ourselves."